-The overall cumulative effect when combined with other past, present and reasonably foreseeable future actions for air quality is considered to be minor.
-It is not anticipated that the Proposed Action would contribute significantly to overall cumulative impacts on air quality.
+Emission impacts from current and future actions are expected to be primarily localized and short-term, with no impacts to CCAFS and Brevard County Attainment status.
+The overall cumulative effect of Relativity's air quality impacts, when combined with other past, present and reasonably foreseeable future actions, is considered to be minor.
+The Proposed Action would not contribute significantly to overall cumulative impacts on air quality.